7 Reasons to Check Your House Value (and Where to Get an Estimate)

 Homeowners want to know the value of their home “all the time,” Toll says.
 “They’re curious.
 Maybe they bought it three to five years ago when they got married.
 Now they’re expecting a baby and want to upsize — or they want to relocate to be closer to family.”
 They need to know if the equity they have in their home will provide the necessary funding to do whatever it is they want to do.

-Whether you want to adjust your homeowner’s insurance or your property taxes, ditch the PMI, take out some equity for home improvement or other expenses, or you’re considering listing your home for sale, it’s important to know where to go to get the best information about your home’s value.
+Whether you want to adjust your homeowner’s insurance or property taxes, ditch the PMI, take out some equity for home improvement or other expenses, or you’re considering listing your home for sale, it’s important to know where to go to get the best information about your home’s value.

 Homeowners can start by getting a real-world home value estimate in less than two minutes with HomeLight’s Home Value Estimator.
 Keep in mind that our HVE provides a ballpark estimate of value to give you a general idea of your home’s current market value.

-If you want to go deeper into the details, you can partner with an experienced real estate agent, who can provide a comparative market analysis.
+If you want to go deeper into the details, you can partner with an experienced real estate agent who can provide a comparative market analysis.
 “Work with an agent with a good track record,” Toll advises.
 “Someone who understands the market, sells a lot of homes, and has the necessary tools.”

 If you don’t have a relationship with such an agent, you can find top-rated, experienced real estate agents in your area with HomeLight’s Agent Match Tool.